Analysis of the multi-dimensional semi-discrete Active Flux method using the Fourier transform: Acoustic equations and their stationary states

 \subsection{General linear systems}

-Stationary states are solutions to evolutionary PDEs that remain constant in time.
-It is preferable for numerical schemes to possess numerical stationary states that discretize all the analytic stationary states of the underlying conservation law.
+Stationary states are solutions to evolutionary partial differential equations (PDEs) that remain constant in time.
+To achieve stability, numerical methods add numerical diffusion.
+A setup that is stationary according to the PDE might keep being diffused away and no longer be stationary in the discrete setting.
+Thus, the stationary states of the discretization are often a small, not representative subset of the stationary states of the PDE.
+It is preferable for numerical schemes to possess numerical stationary states that discretize \emph{all} the analytic stationary states of the underlying conservation law; a definition of what this really means is given in Section \ref{ssec:statpres}.
 In this section, the stationary states of the linear acoustic equations shall be analyzed.
 This is easiest done upon applying the Fourier transform to them.

 Consider a $m \times m$ hyperbolic system of linear PDEs

 Occasionally we will use notation $J_x \equiv J_1$, $J_y \equiv J_2$, $J_z \equiv J_3$ instead.
 One Fourier mode of a function $q: \mathbb{R}_0^+\times\mathbb{R}^d\rightarrow \mathbb{R}^m$ is of the form